Elisbrown/EVENTMGMT/README.md

 - install mutler (npm install mutler)
 - install cors (npm install cors)
 - install dotenv (npm install dotenv)
+- install the Live Server extension in VSCode and make sure the app.js file is listening on the same port as the Live server.

 - You have a MySQL server running.